syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### collapseAllItems()
 {:#methods:collapseallitems}

-To collapse all the parent items in gantt
+To collapse all the parent items in Gantt

 #### Example